 If we view a body, or air mass, from a rotating platform like the earth, the path of the moving mass relative to the platform appears to be deflected or curved.

-An example of this deflection can be illustrated on a record player, also a rotating platform like earth, for those of you old enough to what a record player is.
+An example of this deflection can be illustrated on a record player, also a rotating platform like earth, for those of you old enough to know or remember what a record player is.

 Start rotating the turntable, then, using a piece of chalk and a ruler, draw a straight line from the centre to the outer edge of the turntable.
 Obviously the ruler must be held above and not in contact with the turntable.
 Relative to the observer, and the ruler, the chalk will have appeared to travel in a straight line.
 However, if the turntable is stopped the line will, in fact be a spiral.
 If the turntable rotated in an anti-clockwise direction the spiral would be to the right, and if the turntable rotated clockwise, the spiral would be to the left.
 An easy way to remember this is – looking at the turntable whichever direction the bottom part of the turntable moves will be the direction of wind deflection.